 An HDMI connection is used to connect the display to a high-definition source, such as a Blu-ray player, video game system, or DVR-based HD cable/satellite set-top box.
 HDMI connections are extremely common these days and it's the exception now when a monitor, 22 inches and larger, doesn't have one.
 If you're planning to use your monitor as a television, this is an essential feature.

 A few tips on how to look for what you want

 Viewing angle: Look at the monitor from different angles and be aware of how much the colors shift or if the screen darkens.
 Also, pay attention to the angle when the screen begins to look different.
 Colors and brightness should not change when viewing the screen from an off angle, either from the sides, top, or below.
 TN panels will be the most egregious offenders.

 Text: Go to a Web site and scrutinize the legibility of small text.
 Firefox lets you change the font size from its options menu.
 Also, be aware of any color-tint problems when viewing black text on a white background.

 Accurate colors: View something you're familiar with, like a digital photo of a loved one or colleague you see every day, on the monitor; notice how different the colors in the picture look on the monitor.

-Glossy screens can seemingly increase the contrast of movies and games.
-Some don't appreciate the extreme reflectiveness, however.
+Glossy screens: These can seemingly increase the contrast of movies and games.
+Some people don't appreciate the extreme reflectiveness, however.
 View both glossy and matte screens, and decide which looks better to you.